 Besides it looks so pretty you will want to reach out for that beautiful-looking H2O.
 Water does so many things in your body including taking out toxins and other metabolic functions that will make you feel at your best.

 Have a Sleep schedule

 Sleep is so important for healthy winter self-care.
+Good sleep habits are essential and it is one simple way to practice winter self-care.
 The good thing is the nights are longer so enjoy more sleep.
-Sleep has the purpose of renewal, cleansing your cells especially the brain, and when we skimp on it your health, mood and productivity sufferers.
+Sleep has the purpose of renewal, cleansing your cells, especially the brain, and when we skimp on it your health, mood, and productivity sufferers.

 But if you have followed a healthy night routine and slept well and deeply, you will wake up feeling renewed, energetic, and ready for your big to-dos, may it be braving the malls, or going to work.

 You will have a spring in your step and winter be damned-the gloom of cold short days will not faze you!
 If you have trouble sleeping probably due to insomnia, or a busy mind that just won’t stop, and an anxious mind, you can quiet your mind naturally, and I talk about secrets to sleeping better at night here.

 One thing you may want to do is make sure in your night routine, you have a slowing down process that involves, taking a nice relaxing bath.